 This is Interpersonal Success Psychology producing PERSPECTIVE CPR >> to start “seeing things” differently.
 I employ a “CPR” approach to personal growth and professional development.
 It’s about breathing new life into areas that may be dying, or already dead.

-> My work here is first about insisting on examining and improving COMMUNICATION skills.
+My work is about insisting on examining and improving COMMUNICATION skills.
 This is the “C“… Better human interactions make the world a better place to be.
-My belief is that all the world’s ills, debates, and battles FIRST begin with a breakdown in communication somewhere, somehow, that can be transactionally analyzed, and then adjusted for improvement.
+My belief is that all the world’s ills, debates, and battles FIRST begin with a breakdown in communication somewhere, somehow, with someone that can be transactionally analyzed, and then adjusted for improvement.
 Sounds ambitious.
 It is, but no less important.

 “How we communicate with ourselves (intrapersonally), and how we communicate with each other (interpersonally), are the critical skill-sets which are the foundation and driver of everything that happens afterwards within all of our relationships.” – @tomleu

 Unfortunately, most think that “communication skills” are common sense.
-They’re not.
+Of course, they’re not.
 “Common sense” NOT applied runs rampant everyday, in every way, and everywhere, when you’re really tuned-in to “see” it.

-> Next, in order to best communicate with ourselves and others, we need to possess a better than basic understanding of key and core concepts of our shared human PSYCHOLOGY.
-This is the “P“… Sure we’ve all heard of Sigmund Freud and Dr. Drew, taken Psych 101 in school, and likely have even read a few pop psychology articles, but how much do you truly understand how your individual psychological patterns influence and drive all of your attitudes, beliefs, communication tendencies, and daily behaviors?
-These are significant questions and resulting revelations that have profound impacts on those who willingly and courageously explore and embrace them.
+Next, in order to best communicate with ourselves and others, we need to possess a better than basic understanding of the key and core concepts of our shared human PSYCHOLOGY.
+This is the “P“… Sure, most have heard of Sigmund Freud, taken Psych 101, and have likely read more than a few pop psychology articles, but how much do you truly understand how your individual psychological patterns influence and drive all of your attitudes, beliefs, communication tendencies, and daily behaviors?
+These are significant questions with resulting revelations that have profound impacts on those who willingly and courageously explore and embrace them.